SlimeVR/SlimeVR-Docs-Site/src/diy/README.md

 # DIY Trackers Guide
 This guide is to help you build your trackers from scratch.
-Please not if you have purchased the DIY Kit from SlimeVR, please visit the [DIY Kit page](../diy_kit_guide.html).
+Please note: if you have purchased the DIY Kit from SlimeVR, please visit the [DIY Kit page](../diy_kit_guide.html).

 ## The Process